jemmy512/book-notes/Linux/LinuxKernel.md

 1. How to use inode bit map present all inodes?
 2. Does system alloc a block for a dirctory or a file?
 3. What does ext4_file_open do?
+4. What happend when inserting data in a file?

 ### TODO
 1. xarray